• Skip to primary navigation

 Type of potatoes

-I used russet potatoes in this soup.
-You could also use a red potato or a yukon gold potato.
+I used russet potatoes in this soup, but you could also use a red potato or a Yukon gold potato.
 Any of these types of potatoes will work.

 Keep in mind, the cooking time for each type of potato will vary.